qianye60/LLMQ-Horizon/readmes_i18n/README_en.md

 ## ✨ Key Features

--   **🔌 Rich Tool Integrations:** Code execution, weather queries, divination, drawing, etc.
+-   **🔌 Rich Tool Integration:** Code execution, weather inquiries, divination, drawing, etc.
 -   **🤖 Supports Multiple Large Models:** OpenAI, Google Gemini, Groq, etc.
--   **💬 Comprehensive Conversation Management:** Group chat/private chat, multi-turn conversations, session isolation
+-   **💬 Comprehensive Conversation Management:** Group/private chats, multi-turn conversations, session isolation.
--   **🎯 Flexible Triggering Methods:** @ mentions, keywords, command prefixes
+-   **🎯 Flexible Trigger Methods:** @ mentions, keywords, command prefixes.
--   **🎨 Multimedia Capabilities:** Image analysis, audio and video processing
+-   **🎨 Multimedia Capabilities:** Image analysis, audio and video processing.
--   **⚡ Automatic Session Management:** Timeout cleaning, concurrency control
+-   **⚡ Automatic Session Management:** Timeout cleanup, concurrency control.
--   **🦖 Powerful Extensibility:** You can write your own tools, and use tools to control nonebot
+-  **🦖 Powerful Extensibility:** You can write your own tools, and use tools to control nonebot.

 ---

 ## 🚀 Quick Start

-### 1. Deployment Environment Preparation
+### 1. Preparation for Deployment Environment

 -   Docker and Docker Compose
 -   Stable network environment
--   Recommended Systems: Ubuntu 22.04 and above, Debian 11 and above
+-   Recommended systems: Ubuntu 22.04 and above, Debian 11 and above

+> Note: For deepseek models, do not enable more than 5 tools, and keep the prompts as short as possible.
+Otherwise, the deepseek model will frantically call tools and exhaust resources, or it won't call tools at all.

 ### 2. Installation Steps